sofwerx/sqan/readme.md

 ### Augmenting WiFi Aware and Direct

 Since only Nearby Connections organically uses both WiFi and Bluetooth, a separate Bluetooth capability has been built out for WiFi Aware and WiFi Direct meshes.
 The intent of this Bluetooth connectivity is to provide another, sometimes redundant mesh to enhance overall up time and to help bridge information between meshes when the WiFi Hub/Spoke models have to (either due to proximity or size) form multiple Hub/Spoke clusters.
-Currently, as both WiFi Aware and WiFi Direct are in testing, the Bluetooth mesh normally assigned to support these two approaches has been disabled.
+Currently, as both WiFi Aware and WiFi Direct are in testing, the Bluetooth mesh normally assigned to support these two approaches has been disabled. **To enable Bluetooth and WiFi simultaneously** in the ManetOps class constructor, find the lines that say "//TODO uncomment this to enable bluetooth".

 ### Bluetooth

 Bluetooth mesh is available as a separate, stand-alone options as well and SqAN will blend data across meshes based on connectivity.
 Of the currently available mesh approaches, the Bluetooth mesh is the most mature at this time.
-The Bluetooth mesh is a constom built modified flood-based system, but is not the BLE based "Mesh Profile Specification" or "Mesh Model Specification" as these two are: 1) not yet supported natively within Android and 2) not optimized for the type of traffic anticipated within a dismounted manuever unit environment.
+The Bluetooth mesh is a custom built modified flood-based system, but is not the BLE based "Mesh Profile Specification" or "Mesh Model Specification" as these two are: 1) not yet supported natively within Android and 2) not optimized for the type of traffic anticipated within a dismounted maneuver unit environment.

-Performance so far:
+Performance:
  - After initial pairing process, Bluetooth based mesh appears to form relatively quickly, self heal consistently and maintain connectivity at distances in excess of 50m in open terrain
  - Some lower end and older devices occasionally need to be restarted after a period of use in order to access any bluetooth connection but this problem appears to extend beyond the Bluetooth mesh itself
 _** Bluetooth mesh is the highest performing mesh so far for lower bandwidth, lower energy usage, multi-hop applications **_